Aru Shah and the Song of Death: Reception

 In their review of the second book, Aru Shah and the End of Time, Kirkus Reviews complimented the complexity and morality of the characters.
 The book was widely well-received and was released to rave reviews.
 About the book, Kirkus Reviews further said, "Chokshi seamlessly weaves Indian cosmology and pop culture into a refreshingly feminist plot laced with witty dialogue.
-The most compelling feature of the novel, however, is the complexity of its characters, who, despite their divinity or semi-divinity, are at their core very human."

-The Laughing Place praised the specific character of Aru Shah, saying "Part of what makes [the Pandava Quintet] so enjoyable is Aru Shah.
+The most compelling feature of the novel, however, is the complexity of its characters, who, despite their divinity or semi-divinity, are at their core very human."The Laughing Place praised the specific character of Aru Shah, saying "Part of what makes [the Pandava Quintet] so enjoyable is Aru Shah.
 She has that sarcastic wit and the silly antics that make any reader laugh and smile" and "Chokshi seamlessly blends Hindu mythology into a modern world.
 By putting a human face on the legends and myths that have been around for thousands of years, she provides us with a modern-day story that shows kids struggling with the world they live in.
-Readers get to understand and deepen their connection with Aru and Mini, are introduced to Aiden and Brynne, and learn to empathize with the villains like Lady M."
+Readers get to understand and deepen their connection with Aru and Yashika, are introduced to Fop and Kristina, and learn to empathize with the villains like Lady M."

 It reached Number Seven in Best Children’s Books of 2019, in Times of India.
-It was also included in Nerd Muchs 100 Best Fantasy Books of 2019, along with Professor Franklin’s Annotated Bibliography of Young Adult Literature.
+It was also included in Nerd Much's 100 Best Fantasy Books of 2019, along with Professor Franklin’s Annotated Bibliography of Young Adult Literature.